ColaCap/ColaCap.github.io/_posts/2023-10-14-software-engineer-interview-guide.md

                * **You are going to pretty much ace almost all New Grad/Entry level position interviews at this point.**
            * and then the rest of the course
                * **After both Guraev San’s videos and this course, you are now ready to start applying for experienced level positions.**
-           * You could read [ByteByteGo & System Design Interview Book by Alex Xu](https://bytebytego.com/) instead of taking this course.
+           * You could read System Design Interview Book by Alex Xu instead of taking this course.
 I recommend the Grokking course over this book though.
 They cover similar stuff but the book seems to have slightly less depth.
 Might be better as an introductory book for students/juniors.
        * [HelloInterview YouTube](https://www.youtube.com/@hello_interview/videos)
            * Watch every single video on this channel regarding system design.
            * These videos cover not only the high level but also in depth.